 A weekend of pampering is no problem at this Texel boutique hotel.
 The rooms are spacious and extremely comfortable.
 Some of the more luxurious rooms have a terrace or balcony, overlooking the beautiful Texel fields.
 The hotel’s restaurant is a good place for dinner, in the morning it’s where you enjoy your scrumptious breakfast.

 Eating Bij Jef is a world-class experience and so is staying the night at the adjoining boutique hotel.
 The hotel is set in a historical vicarage, and even though the old details still show, the rooms just ooze modern luxury.
 Think fireplaces, rugs and jacuzzis.
 In the morning don’t skip the breakfast that consists of several courses.

 Cosy country charm and traditional Dutch design meet comfort and style in this B&B in De Cocksdorp.
 You can sleep in an old-fashioned Dutch bedstead and relax in the garden.
 The B&B is close to the restaurants in town and near the dunes and beach.

 Beach Park Texel

-If you prefer self-catering accommodation in Texel, this beach park is for you.
+If you prefer self-catering accommodation, this beach park is for you.
 Beach Park Texel offers spacious villas for 4 to 8 people.
 These villas do live up to their names, as they’re huge including saunas, washers and dryers, fully equipped luxury kitchens and boxspring beds.
 You will have a spacious garden to have a bbq or just enjoy the sun.
 The holiday park is close to the beach and Dunes of Texel national park.